dodecatheon/sorted-margins-elimination/README.md

 but has since dropped the claim of Mono-switch-plump, as it appears to be incompatible with the Condorcet criterion.

+Benham notes that without elimination, Simmon's sorted margins using Minimum Losing Votes might not be clone-independent, since the MinLV metric can change depending on which candidates are included.

-Since the minimum Losing Votes metric can change, depending on what candidates are included, Benham also introduced a step to eliminate the lowest rated candidate after symmetric marginal pairwise sorting, which automatically gives the method Local Independence from Irrelevant Alternatives (LIIA), since successively eliminating the lowest pairwise sorted candidate ensures that the higher ranking result will be the same when lower ranked candidates are removed.
+With elimination, we automatically get Local Independence from Irrelevant Alternatives (LIIA), since successively eliminating the lowest pairwise sorted candidate ensures that the higher ranking result will be the same when lower ranked candidates are removed.

 Benham gives three examples, provided here as `examples/benham1.csv`, `examples/benham2.csv`, and `examples/benham3.csv`, which demonstrate that